 New inspection placards that include QR codes are to be issued by the US city of Pasadena’s Public Health Department for display in restaurants and other food outlets.
 The placards enable diners to use their smartphone to access the establishment’s database record on the city’s website to view detailed information on its cleanliness rating and other scores.

-- Levi’s Stadium adds BLE beacons
+- JD Sports adds BLE beacons

 - Vodafone to launch NFC payments in the UK this month